Key visa cancellation statistics

 Character cancellations by state or territory over the last 12 months

-A ‘Revoked’ decision results in a visa being reinstated, whereas a ‘Not Revoked’ outcome upholds the cancellation decision.
+A ‘Revoked’ outcome results in a visa being reinstated, whereas a ‘Not Revoked’ outcome upholds the original cancellation decision.

-Student visa cancellations across all cancellation powers – past seven financial years
+Student visa cancellations across all cancellation powers – past 10 financial years

 The student visa cancellation numbers in the graph below broadly follow trends related to the number of international students in Australia during these financial years.
 The increase in offshore cancellations through 2014-15 and 2015-16 coincides with a new business model deployed by the Department to reduce the timeframe for cancellation decisions.
 The total cancellation numbers in 2020-21 have decreased as a result of the impact related to the COVID 19 pandemic.